Daisaku Ikeda: Career

-Youth leadership

 In 1953, at the age of 25, Ikeda was appointed as one of the Soka Gakkai's youth leaders.
 The following year, he was appointed as director of the Soka Gakkai's public relations bureau, and later became its chief of staff.

-In April 1957, a group of young Soka Gakkai members in Osaka were arrested for allegedly distributing money, cigarettes and candies to support the political campaign of a local electoral candidate (who was also a Soka Gakkai member).
-Ikeda was later arrested and detained in jail for two weeks, charged with allegedly overseeing these activities.
-Ikeda's arrest came at a time when Soka Gakkai Buddhist candidates were achieving success at both national and local levels.
-With the growing influence of this liberal grassroots movement, factions of the conservative political establishment initiated a series of media attacks on the Soka Gakkai, culminating in Ikeda's arrest.
-After a lengthy court case that lasted until 1962, Ikeda was cleared of all charges.
-The Soka Gakkai characterized this as a triumph over corrupt tyranny, which galvanized its movement.
+In 1957, a group of Young Men's Division members campaigning for a Soka Gakkai candidate in an Osaka Upper House by-election were arrested for distributing money, cigarettes, and caramels at supporters' residences, in violation of election law, and on July 3 of that year, at the beginning of an event memorialized as the "Osaka Incident,".
+Ikeda was arrested in Osaka.
+He was taken into custody in his capacity as Soka Gakkai's Youth Division Chief of Staff for overseeing activities that constituted violations of election law.
+He spent two weeks in jail and appeared in court forty-eight times before he was cleared of all charges in January 1962.

 Soka Gakkai presidency

 In May 1960, two years after Toda's death, Ikeda, then 32 years old, succeeded him as president of the Soka Gakkai.
 Later that year, Ikeda began to travel overseas to build connections between Soka Gakkai members living abroad and expand the movement globally.
-This was, in Ikeda's words, "Toda's will for the future."
-While the Soka Gakkai saw its most dramatic growth in Japan after World War II under Toda's leadership, Ikeda led its international expansion into what became the largest, most diverse international lay Buddhist association in the world.

-When he became the third Soka Gakkai president, Ikeda "continued the task begun by Soka Gakkai founder Tsunesaburo Makiguchi of fusing the ideas and principles of educational pragmatism with the elements of Buddhist doctrine."
-He reformed many of the organization's practices, including the aggressive conversion style known as shakubuku, for which the group had been criticized in Japan.
-He also worked "to improve the movement's public image."
+As a president, Ikeda continued fusing the ideas and principles of educational pragmatism with the elements of Buddhist doctrine.
+He reformed many of the organization's practices, including the aggressive conversion style known as shakubuku, for which the group had been criticized in Japan and in other countries.
 The organization "had provoked public opprobrium because of its aggressive recruitment policies and its strongly developed political base."
-By the latter half of the 20th century, the Soka Gakkai had "matured into a responsible member of society" under Ikeda's leadership while "its ongoing connection with reformist political activity served to keep it in the public eye"; after 1999, "the media assault on Soka Gakkai subsequently evaporated."